daattali/shinyscreenshot/README.md

     shinyApp(ui, server)

+<h2 id="screenshotbutton">Screenshot button</h2>

+The `screenshot()` function can be called any time inside the server portion of a Shiny app.
+A very common case is to take a screenshot after clicking a button.
+That case is so common that there's a function for it: `screenshotButton()`.
+It accepts all the same parameters as `screenshot()`, but instead of calling it in the server, you call it in the UI.

+`screenshotButton()` creates a button that, when clicked, will take a screenshot.

 <h2 id="features">Features</h2>

 - **Region:** By default, the entire page is captured.
 If you'd like to capture a specific part of the screen, you can use the `selector` parameter to specify a CSS selector.
 For example, if you have a plot with ID `myplot` then you can use `screenshot(selector="#myplot")`.